National Blue Ribbon Commission for Onsite Non-potable Water Systems

 Water supplies are strained, climates and weather patterns are changing, and populations are moving and growing.
-The US Water Alliance has partnered with the Water Environment & Reuse Foundation to establish the National Blue Ribbon Commission for Onsite Non-potable Water Systems to progress innovative solutions for water management.
+The US Water Alliance has partnered with the Water Research Foundation to establish the National Blue Ribbon Commission for Onsite Non-potable Water Systems to progress innovative solutions for One Water management.
 Onsite water systems collect wastewater, stormwater, rainwater, and more, and treat it so that it can be reused in a building, or at the local scale for non-potable needs such as irrigation, toilet flushing, and cooling.
 These systems are usually integrated into the city’s larger water and wastewater system and contribute to a more resilient and sustainable water management by using alternate water sources, reducing valuable potable water used for non-potable purposes, and minimizing strain on wastewater systems.

+To support the adoption of onsite non-potable systems, the commission will develop tools and resources based on best practices underway in local communities and world-class research.
 Over two years, the commission will undertake the following activities to achieve its project goals:

 - Serve as a forum for collaboration and knowledge exchange.
 As the field of onsite non-potable water systems is evolving, the commission is committed to staying abreast of new science and new approaches.
-We are inclusive of input from interested stakeholders as we learn together and share policy approaches, best management practices, and standards for distributed non-potable systems.
+We are inclusive of input from interested stakeholders as we learn together and share policy approaches, best management practices, and standards for onsite non-potable systems.